 All samples were analyzed to quantify DOC and characterized NOM properties (Figure 6), and the fresh and held samples of hold-time set were compared using two-sided paired Wilcoxon signed rank tests (a.k.a ‘Mann-Whitney’ test, non-parametric paired difference test that does not assume normally distributed data).
-To err on the side of caution, a 90% confidence level was used to evaluate the comparisons between fresh and held samples.
+A 90% confidence level was used to evaluate the comparisons between fresh and held samples.
 Results of hold-time comparisons considered the timing of sample collection, the number of days the rack samples were held, the mean air temperature over that period, and the percent change in analytical results (Table 5).